-To create powerful e-learning, you must begin with an outstanding storyboard.
-Here are my seven key guidelines for storyboarding awesomeness.
+To create powerful e-learning, begin with an outstanding storyboard.
+Here are my seven tips for storyboarding awesomeness.

-- Balance all the elements of a storyboard, specifically the visual and audio elements in the storyboard to avoid cognitive overload.
+- Balance the visual and audio elements in the storyboard to avoid cognitive overload.
 Make sure your narration is not a word-to-word replica of the onscreen text (OST).

 - Crisp, short OST is preferred when there is a lengthy audio playing simultaneously.
 The learner should be able to scan the text quickly when the primary medium is audio.

 - When the text is long, the audio can be short.
 For example, when an entire case study or problem is displayed on the screen, there needs to be very little or no accompanying audio.
 The learner will be able to concentrate on reading the case study or problem without being distracted by accompanying audio.

 - A picture is worth a thousand words.
 Humans are visually wired and learn a great deal more and faster when the learning content is visual.
 Your visuals should never be an afterthought.
 Choose meaningful graphics and videos with high recall value.

 - Include purposeful interactivity on every possible screen.
 Interactivity just for the sake of interactivity is a strict no-no. All interactive elements are different forms of the following basic ones:

-- Click interactions: click and reveal, click and pop up and click carousel
+- Click interactions: click and reveal, click and pop up, click carousel, hotpspots

 - Drag and drop